florian-wagner/four-phase-inversion/README.md

 You can also run individual steps in the process using the `Makefile`s from the `code` and `manuscript` folders.
 See the respective `README.md` files for instructions.

-Another way of exploring the code results is to execute the Jupyter notebooks individually.
-To do this, you must first start the notebook server by going into the repository top level and running:

-    jupyter notebook

-This will start the server and open your default web browser to the Jupyter interface.
-In the page, go into the `code/notebooks` folder and select the notebook that you wish to view/run.

-The notebook is divided into cells (some have text while other have code).
-Each cell can be executed using `Shift + Enter`.
-Executing text cells does nothing and executing code cells runs the code and produces it's output.
-To execute the whole notebook, run all cells in order.

 ## License